marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 added based on atom names and distances, but this behaviour can be changed via the CLI option ``-bonds-from``.

-To add edges based on atom names the :class:`~vermouth.molecule.Block` from the input force field is used as reference for every residue in the input structure where possible.
-This is not possible when a residue contains multiple atoms with the same name, nor when there is no :class:`~vermouth.molecule.Block` corresponding to the residue.
+To add edges based on atom names the :ref:`data:Block` from the input force field is used as reference for every residue in the input structure where possible.
+This is not possible when a residue contains multiple atoms with the same name, nor when there is no :ref:`data:Block` corresponding to the residue [#]_.
 Note that this will only ever create edges *within* residues.

 Edges will be added based on distance when they are close enough together, except for a few exceptions (below).
 Atoms will be considered close enough based